 Even 'kids' in their twenties are returning home, often with partners, to get their savings together in order to put a deposit down on a first home.
 Giving them a place to call home, with the freedom to live their own lives, can keep the peace between generations while helping them get the foot on the housing ladder.

-Once your second dwelling is vacant you can open it up to short or long-term rentals to provide an easy second income (perfect for that child now at university, or for an up-and-coming wedding or even a much needed holiday!).
+Once your second dwelling is vacant you can open it up to short or long-term rentals to provide an easy second income (perfect for that child now at university, or for an up-and-coming wedding or even a much needed holiday)!

-Websites like AirBnB allow you to rent out spare rooms, flats or cabins to holidaymakers or tourists looking for a low cost accommodation that's a bit of a different experience to hotels and campsites.
+Websites like Airbnb allow you to rent out spare rooms, flats or cabins to holidaymakers or tourists looking for a low cost accommodation that's a bit of a different experience to hotels and campsites.
 This is a great option if you want some flexibility around when people can or can't stay, or if you don't want to be tied down into long-term tenants.

-A second dwelling enables you to move an elderly family member close to loved ones when they need caring for.
+A 'granny flat' second dwelling enables you to move an elderly family member close to loved ones when they need caring for.
 Losing your independence is never nice and this enables your older relatives to maintain theirs whilst enabling you to keep an eye on them.
 This can go hand-in-hand with putting their home on the market, which might be a necessary option for paying for medical bills or any just freeing up some extra cash.

 Obviously if you own a farm or similar then the second dwelling can be worker accommodation, which can often help negotiate a lower salary as it forms part of the compensation package.
 However, in most cases even residential home owners can see benefits from putting a second dwelling on their land.

-It's worth noting that restrictions in some regions aren't limited to the building's size and it's worth checking with a Genius Homes specialist, or your local council, as to unique requirements for your area.
+Restrictions in some regions aren't limited to the building's size and it's worth checking with a Genius Homes specialist, or your local council, as to unique requirements for your area.